tiandai-chem/batplot/USER_MANUAL.md

 batplot allfiles --xaxis 2theta --xrange 10 80 --interactive
 # Plot all files with custom axis, range, and interactive menu

+batplot allfiles --norm --interactive
+# Plot all files with normalized intensities

 batplot --all
 # Batch mode: save all supported files in the current folder as SVG images

 batplot --all --xaxis 2theta --xrange 10 80
 # Batch mode with custom X-axis type and range

-batplot --all --wl 1.5406 --raw
+batplot --all --wl 1.5406
-# Batch mode: convert 2theta to Q with wavelength 1.5406 Å, use raw intensity
+# Batch mode: convert 2theta to Q with wavelength 1.5406 Å
 ```

 ---